Northern Hemisphere’s record lowest temperature of minus-93.3 degrees confirmed after nearly 30 years

-It’s not often a nearly 30-year previously-unknown temperature record surfaces, but atmospheric scientists affiliated with the WMO, a United Nations agency, stumbled upon the feat only last year after being tipped off by a member of the public.
-Since then, a team has been investigating the observation, and confirmed it to be legitimate.
+It’s not often a nearly 30-year, previously unknown temperature record surfaces, but atmospheric scientists affiliated with the WMO, a United Nations agency, stumbled upon the feat only last year after being tipped off by a member of the public.
+Since then, a team has been investigating the observation and confirmed it to be legitimate.

-The newly-verified record beats out the reading of minus-90 degrees recorded in Verkhoyanksk, Russia in 1892, and Oimekon, Russia, in 1933.
-Verkhoyanksk, which for years held the record for the lowest temperature ever observed in the Arctic circle, astonished the world on June 20 by hitting an Arctic record-shattering 100 degrees during an extreme Siberian heat wave.
+The newly verified record beats out the reading of minus-90 degrees recorded in Verkhoyansk, Russia, in 1892, and Oimekon, Russia, in 1933.
+Verkhoyansk, which for years held the record for the lowest temperature ever observed in the Arctic Circle, astonished the world on June 20 by hitting an Arctic record-shattering 100 degrees during an extreme Siberian heat wave.
 (That may also be the warmest temperature ever recorded north of the Arctic Circle.)

 Minus-93.3 degrees is more than 120 degrees colder than freezing.
 That’s the same difference between a typical Florida spring afternoon and the boiling point of water.